tbawel/beer-favorites/README.md

 ## To Do

 Build the front-end for your app using React:
-- Main component should render a list of the names (first property) of your data in your mLab database
+- App component should render a list of the names (first property) of your data in your mLab database
 - Add a "Delete" button next to every list item, which when clicked deletes the list item
 - Add a form underneath the list, which when submitted adds new item to the list
+- Create a new component for your current list and form
+- Create a router (Code Along)
+- Create a detail component which displayes all properties of an item
-- Wrap every list item in a link, which when clicked takes the user to a detail page of the item, which displayes all properties of the item (Google Tip: React Router)
+- Wrap every list item in a link, which when clicked takes the user to the designated detail page
 - Add a "Edit" button under your item details, which when clicked takes the user to a form where the item can be edited

 All the CRUD operations above should persist in your mLab database

 - Use React Components whereever abstraction can be beneficial
+- Integrate a CSS framework into your app i.e. Bootstrap, Foundation, etc.
 - Integrate user authentication for creating, updating and deleting items into your app
-- Integrate a CSS framework into your app i.e. Bootstrap, Foundation, etc.

 ## General Notes
 Commit & push to your new branch often, especially after the first set up steps.